JagsJulia/Jags.jl/README.md

 ### Version 0.0.4

 1. Added the ability to start multiple Jags scripts in parallel.
-Work in progress.

 ### Version 0.0.3 and earlier